 Other than restrictions which may be imposed by the Company's credit facility based on loan-related covenants, there are no restrictions on the Company that would prevent it from paying a dividend.
 In 2013, the Company implemented quarterly dividend payments with the first dividend declared in June, 2013.
-In 2016, the Company declared approximately \$10,369,000 in dividends (\$0.12 per share) and paid out approximately \$10,336,000 in dividends (\$0.12 per share) (the 2015 fourth quarter dividend of approximately \$2,591,000 (\$0.03 per share) was paid in January, 2016 and the 2016 fourth quarter of approximately \$2,594,500 (\$0.03 per share) was paid in January, 2017).
+In 2015, the Company declared approximately \$10,336,000 in dividends (\$0.12 per share).
+In 2016, the Company declared approximately \$10,369,000 in dividends (\$0.12 per share).
+In 2017, the Company declared approximately \$10,388,470 in dividends (\$0.12 per share).
 The board of directors reviews its dividend policy quarterly in the context of the Company's earnings, financial condition and other relevant factors.
+The Company raised its quarterly dividend by 50% to \$0.045 per share commencing with the release of the first quarter results of 2018.
 The Company's dividend policy is located on its website at www.martinrea.com.